cyberzzen/rdpcheck-cybzen/README.md

 6. Download rdpcheck-cybzen and userpasslist
 7. Edit rdpcheck-cybzen and change host="x.x.x.x" to your rdp host IP or DNS name
 8. Edit userpasslist and add usernames(s) and password(s) you wish to test
-9. Run rdpcheck-cybzen: .\rdpcheck-cybzen userpasslist
+9. Run rdpcheck-cybzen: ./rdpcheck-cybzen userpasslist
 10. A successful connection will end with the host window showing